 Spectroscopic background: In the in situ pulsed-flow solid-state NMR experiment shown in Scheme 1 (Fig. 7d in Ref.
 [1]), the catalyst sample inside the MAS NMR rotor is heated at elevated and constant temperature and, for a short duration, a pulse of liquid reactants is injected into the spinning MAS NMR rotor.
 Subsequently, the catalytic reaction or the isotopic exchange of reactants on the solid catalyst is investigated as a function of time.
-The pulsed-flow experiment is useful for time-resolved investigations of rapid reactions of the injected compounds with a well-defined start time.
+The pulsed-flow experiment is useful for time-resolved investigations of rapid reactions of the injected reactants with a well-defined start time.

-The equipment is a combination of an in situ flow MAS NMR probe and a micro-pulse pump (see Section "equipment 2" via link "In Situ Solid-State NMR Techniques").
-In some cases, an in situ UV/Vis spectrometer is coupled via glass fibre optics (see Section "flow probe 3" via link "In Situ Solid-State NMR Techniques").
+The equipment is a combination of an in situ flow MAS NMR probe and a micro-pulse pump (see Section "equipment 2", accessible via link "In Situ Solid-State NMR Techniques").
+In some cases, an in situ UV/Vis spectrometer was coupled with the in situ MAS NMR probe via a fibre optics (see Section "flow probe 3", accessible via link "In Situ Solid-State NMR Techniques").

 In Fig. 1, a typical application of the in situ pulsed-flow MAS NMR technique combined with in situ UV/Vis spectroscopy is demonstrated [4].
-The in situ 1 H MAS NMR and UV/Vis spectra were recorded after injection of ethyl-d5-benzene at T = 393 to 523 K on a dehydrated zeolite deH-Y (Fig. 1, left-hand side).
-The 1 H MAS NMR signals at $\delta{1H} = 1.2$ ppm, 2.7 ppm, and 7.3 ppm arise from hydrogen atoms in side-chain methyl and methylene groups and in the non-deuterated aromatic rings, respectively, of ethyl-d5-benzene (asterisks are spinning sidebands).
-The signals of non-deuterated bridging OH groups (Si(OH)AI) acting as Broensted acid sites of the zeolite deH-Y are too weak and broad to be observed under the applied conditions.
+The in situ 1H MAS NMR and UV/Vis spectra were recorded after injection of ethyl-d5-benzene at T = 393 to 523 K on a dehydrated zeolite deH-Y (Fig. 1, left-hand side).
+The 1H MAS NMR signals at $\delta{1H} = 1.2$ ppm, 2.7 ppm, and 7.3 ppm arise from hydrogen atoms in side-chain methyl and methylene groups and in the non-deuterated aromatic rings, respectively, of ethyl-d5-benzene (the asterisks are spinning sidebands).
+The signals of non-deuterated bridging OH groups (Si(OH)AI), acting as Broensted acid sites of the zeolite deH-Y, are too weak and broad to be observed under the experimental conditions.
 Simultaneously recorded in situ UV/Vis spectra (right) consist of bands at $\lambda = 270$ and 400 nm due to neutral aromatics (ethylbenzene) and ethylcyclohexadienyl carbenium ions, respectively (Fig. 1, right-hand side).